aijnn/okda/README.md

 ## Contributing

-This software was developed for a specific research project and there are no plans to further develop it .
+This software was developed for a specific research project and there are no plans to further develop it.
 I will however try to fix any reported issues and accept pull request for bug fixes or added functionality.

 ## License